 The Private Equity Review: United Kingdom

-As the evidence above suggests, and in much the same vein as for 2018 and 2019, investors remain focused on consolidating their general partner (GP) relationships and committing larger amounts of capital to fewer managers, with fundraises for large, experienced sponsors targeting US$5 billion or more taking on average six months to close, compared with an average of 14 months for smaller or first-time funds.10 Having said this, there is still appetite among investors to initiate new relationships where the opportunities present themselves.
-The long-term impacts of the covid-19 pandemic are of course still playing out, but we believe that there are two qualitative changes of particular note:
+As the evidence above suggests, and in much the same vein as recent years, investors remain focused on consolidating their general partner (GP) relationships and committing larger amounts of capital to fewer managers, with fundraises for large, experienced sponsors targeting US$5 billion or more taking on average six months to close, compared with an average of 14 months for smaller or first-time funds.10 Having said this, there is still appetite among investors to initiate new relationships where the opportunities present themselves.
+The long-term impacts of the covid-19 pandemic are of course still playing out, but we believe that there are two qualitative changes of particular note going into 2022:

-- fundraising velocity: the drive by managers seeking to raise capital going into the next stage of the economic cycle has led to sponsors coming back to market sooner than LPs may have expected, with multibillion-dollar funds being raised in a matter of weeks.
-While this velocity is not necessarily a new phenomenon, the rise of virtual diligence, combined with investor regression towards established relationships and a particular focus on those managers with strong track records, has facilitated this speed through the market and, ultimately, the continued disparity between the haves and have-nots, as we have consistently reported on since 2015.
+- Fundraising velocity and LP capacity: the drive by managers to raise new capital going into the next stage of the economic cycle has led to sponsors coming back to market sooner than LPs may have expected, with multibillion-dollar funds being raised in a matter of weeks.
+While this velocity is not necessarily a new phenomenon, the rise of virtual diligence, combined with investor regression towards established relationships and a particular focus on those managers with strong track records, has facilitated the speed of these funds through the market and, ultimately, the continued disparity between the haves and have-nots, as we have consistently reported on since 2015.
 This increased velocity of fundraising processes has also highlighted the human capital constraints as even larger LPs can struggle to meet the timetables that some sponsors are setting, with the consequential impact of newer sponsors finding it even harder to secure allocations.
 Accordingly, it will be incumbent on all sponsors (and particularly newer sponsors) to be flexible in their fundraising processes and to ensure that they have a marketing message than cuts through with LPs.

 i Jurisdiction and legal form